Scheduled MonumentsEnglandTwo bell barrows, two pond barrows and a cross dyke on Bow Hill: part of The Devil's Humps round barrow cemetery

 What is Two bell barrows, two pond barrows and a cross dyke on Bow Hill: part of The Devil's Humps round barrow cemetery?

-Two bell barrows, two pond barrows and a cross dyke on Bow Hill is part of the Devil's Humps round barrow cemetery, a Bronze Age burial monument complex located in Sussex.
+Two bell barrows, two pond barrows and a cross dyke on Bow Hill is part of The Devil's Humps round barrow cemetery, a Bronze Age burial monument complex located on the South Downs in Sussex, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008371.

 Who is responsible for protecting Two bell barrows, two pond barrows and a cross dyke on Bow Hill: part of The Devil's Humps round barrow cemetery?